Last Updated on September 30, 2023 by Rebecca Lake

 - Volunteer as a family to help others in need

-So, I’ve given you some useful tips on how to afford Christmas up until now.
-(At least, I hope so!)
+I’ve given you some useful tips on how to afford Christmas, at least, I hope so.

-But what if you’ve done all of them and you’re still struggling to make the holidays work financially?
+But what if you’ve tried all of them and you’re still struggling to make the holidays work financially?
 That’s when you ask for help.

 You could reach out to family like we did that first Christmas.
 But if that’s not an option or you just don’t feel comfortable, other places can offer financial assistance for families during the holidays.